-Michael Neal is a senior research associate in the Housing Finance Policy Center at the Urban Institute.
+Michael Neal is a principal research associate in the Housing Finance Policy Center at the Urban Institute.
 Previously, he worked at Fannie Mae where he was a director of economics in the Economic and Strategic Research division.
 Before his service at Fannie, Neal was the assistant vice president at the National Association of Home Builder's Economic and Housing Policy department.
 As a housing economist, Neal has an in-depth knowledge of housing market trends and has provided expert analysis and commentary on housing to media outlets around the country.
 Previously, Neal worked at Congress’s Joint Economic Committee, the Federal Reserve System, the Congressional Budget Office, and Goldman Sachs.
 Neal has a bachelor's degree in economics from Morehouse College and a master's degree in public administration from the University of Pennsylvania.

 Neal is a member of the Homeownership Working Group for Project REACh, serves on the advisory board for the Ashoka-Brookings Challenge, and works an independent consultant for Alpha Sights.